-It's not just unscholarly curatorial texts (such as Saatchi's) that permit such homogenizations; some political analysts, in discussing "The Greater Middle East," refer to the Arab states alone, and for the American government, in its proposal presented to that G8 summit, "Arabs'" problems are the region's problems.11
+It's not just unscholarly curatorial texts (such as Saatchi's) that permit such homogenizations; some political analysts, in discussing "The Greater Middle East," refer to the Arab states alone, and for the American government, in its proposal presented to that G8 summit, "Arabs" problems are the region's problems.

-To construct this "real" other, there is surely a need for an "us and them," an old discourse to which I do not wish to reduce my theory; that is the very discourse of otherness in which others are simply those excluded.
-This discourse assumes that cultural units, social organizations, ethnicities, and races are privileged and maintained through different processes of exclusion and opposition based on a straightforward dualism.12 operates as the last signified: Arab.
+To construct this "real" other, there is surely

+a need for an "us and them," an old discourse to which I do not wish to reduce my theory; that is the very discourse of otherness in which others are simply those excluded.
+This discourse assumes that cultural units, social organizations, ethnicities, and races are privileged and maintained through different processes of exclusion and opposition based on a straightforward dualism.

+"Middle East" has so often been filled with another void, with an empty signifier which operates as the last signified: Arab.
 In an international biennial, an artist who could only read and write in French was insistent that he was just an Arab; seen wearing only his undershirt, belching throughout the biennale, his answer to each and every complaint was: Quoi?
 Je suis arabe!